 |Pokémon||Fast Move||Charge Move|

-Another decent option, Mewtwo is a good choice because of its ATK of 300 and access to the Fighting move, Focus Blast.
-Psycho Cut is better than Confusion because it has a higher EPS, which is the energy at which it charges your charge move, which is the one that really matters.
-As an EX boss it is hard to obtain, but it is still a solid option.
+Another decent option, Mewtwo is a good choice because of its incredible ATK stat and access to the Electric move, Thunderbolt.
+Psycho Cut is better than Confusion because it has a higher EPS (Energy per Second of charging up your Charged move) which is the one that really matters.
+It will take neutral damage from all of Cloyster’s possible moves.

-A less common Electric type, the third stage evolution of Mareep, and with an ATK of 211, it is a pretty good option for your team.
+A less common Electric type, the third stage evolution of Shinx, and with an ATK of 232, it is a pretty good option for your team.
 With dual Electric STAB it should be doing some good damage before it goes down.

 Cloyster Move Set Difficulty

 Cloyster has mostly Ice type moves in its arsenal, so we don’t recommend using Grass types against it: